CongducPham/LowCostLoRaGw/README.md

 The full, latest distribution of the low-cost gateway is available in the `gw_full_latest` folder of the github repository: https://github.com/CongducPham/LowCostLoRaGw.
 It contains all the gateway control and post-processing software.

-However, the **simplest and recommended way** to install a new gateway is to use [our zipped SD card image](http://cpham.perso.univ-pau.fr/LORA/WAZIUP/raspberrypi-buster-WAZIUP-demo.iso.zip) based on the Buster Raspbian OS and perform a new install of the gateway from this image.
+However, the **simplest and recommended way** to install a new gateway is to use [zipped SD card image from UPPA server](http://cpham.perso.univ-pau.fr/LORA/WAZIUP/raspberrypi-buster-WAZIUP-demo.iso.zip) | [zipped SD card image from GoogleDrive](https://drive.google.com/uc?export=download&id=1Euuo4tPJrz6EHGFQ7IsCrWJbmJmHgLJR) based on the Buster Raspbian OS and perform a new install of the gateway from this image.
 In this way you don't need to install the various additional packages that are required (as explained in an additional [README](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_full_latest/README-manual-install.md) describing all manual installation steps if you want to install from scratch).
 Once you have burnt the SD image on a 8GB (minimum) SD card, insert it in your Raspberry and power it.

 The distribution supports all RPI models including the last RPI4.
 There is out-of-the-box WiFi support for RPI4B/3B/3B+ and RPI0W.
 For RPI1 and RPI2 see [here](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_full_latest/README.md#wifi-instructions-on-rpi1b-and-rpi2) for modifications to support some WiFi dongles.